vipulchib/aws-cloudformation/README.md

         AllocationId: !GetAtt VMIntf1aEIP.AllocationId
         NetworkInterfaceId: !Ref VMIntf1a
       ```
      O. A Resource for the Compute Instance and name it **Ec2Instance1a**.
+Note that we are refercing a pre-defined Key named
+     *'Arista-vEOS-Router'* while creating this instance.
+Ensure that this is key is created and you have downloaded it to be
+     able to access the instance upon creation.
       ```
       Ec2Instance1a:
        Type: AWS::EC2::Instance